one-ware/one-ware.com/docs/studio/04-plugins/02-add-hardware/index.md

 ### Pins

-Pins are a simple array of json objects that look like this:
+Pins are a simple array of JSON objects that look like this:

 ```json
 {